The Humphrey Fellowship is a one-year program that combines non-degree graduate-level academic work with professional development opportunities.

 Q: What are the chances of an applicant who meets all the requirements?

 A: The chances of the applicant will greatly depend on the competition with other applicants.

 Q: Can an applicant with dual nationalities (Jordanian and American) citizenship eligible to apply?

-A: No, it is only for Jordanian citizens residing in Jordan.
+A: The Hubert H. Humphrey (HHH) Fellowship is only for Jordanian citizens residing in Jordan.

 Q: How can I contact the Fulbright Commission by E-mail?